MeganJS/startup/notes.md

 - What does the package.json file do?
   - takes care of "package dependencies and script commands". also has metadata like name, default JS file, etc.
 - What does the fetch function do?
+  - JavaScript function that makes and HTTP request and receives a response. default method is GET
 - What does node.js do?
   - "deploys JavaScript outside of a browser" - ie on the serverside, so you can use it to manage backend and frontend.
 - What does pm2 do?
+  - process manager 2; lets you easily stop and start your service and register it as a daemon (which runs even after a computer shutdown).
 - What does Vite do?
   - Is a Command Line Interface.
 Bundles code, hosts it?